China warns Japan, Philippines accuses China in maritime spat

 Del Rosario, speaking at a security outlook session of the World Economic Forum, said there had been "changes" on the ground since talks began, without specifically mentioning China.

-"There are a lot of build-ups, a lot of construction going on, until we realize people are already doing some kind of a fencing."
+"There are a lot of build-ups, a lot of construction going on, until we realise people are already doing some kind of a fencing."

 Last week, the Philippine foreign ministry released aerial surveillance pictures of a reef showing what it said was Chinese reclamation and the building of what appeared to be an airstrip.